Polyterative/Poly-highlights/README.md

 ![image](https://user-images.githubusercontent.com/16295552/115997866-0e3e7480-a5e5-11eb-98b1-f51fa5350e07.png)

-Hand crafted for maximum clarity and visual satisfaction Language defaults correctly applied, so you can extend it as you please
+Hand crafted for clarity and focus.
+Using luminance-corrected colors for maximum confort.

+Language defaults correctly applied, so you can extend it as you please

 Just use PragmataPro or https://github.com/be5invis/Iosevka if you prefer condensed fonts.